-I believe that ssh is also installed on a MAC so you can use the same commands as above.
+SSH is also included on a MAC so you can use the same commands as above.

 If you want to connect from Windows then there are several options, but I suggest the open source software Putty.

-Next we are going to configure the router to allow ssh logins and web traffics through its firewall to the Raspberry Pi.
+Next we are going to configure the router to allow ssh logins and web traffic through its firewall to the Raspberry Pi.